friemen/diffit/README.md

 ;= [[nil 2 3 4 5 6 7 8] [nil 3 4 5 6 9] [1]]
 ```

-The result must be interpreted according to its docstring as
+The docstring says that the resulting triplet contains
 `[things-only-in-a things-only-in-b things-in-both]`.
-However,
+However, the
-the sequence `[3 4 5 6]` is part of , so the result is far from
+common sequence `[3 4 5 6]` is part of the first two, so the result is
-something like a minimal edit-script.
+not a minimal edit-script.

 Next stop was [clj-diff](https://github.com/brentonashworth/clj-diff),